OICR/softeng-blog/_posts/francois_gerthoffert/2019-03-03-ZenCrepes-GitHub-Agile-Analytics-made-easy.md

 Issues and milestones are fetched from the latest to oldest, this allows ZenCrepes to only fetch recent changes.
 The first load takes the longest, subsequent calls only need to fetch the updated nodes.

-From there, everything all metrics are computed in-browser.
+From there, all metrics are computed in-browser.

 ## Philosophy

 The entire point, from the very beginning of ZenCrepes development, was not to create another tool with a mix between secret sauce and GitHub data.
-I wanted to base the entire application over GitHub data model with no external data.
+I wanted to base the entire application over GitHub's data model with no external data.
 The point was not to create another Agile tool, but to provide a solution to some of GitHub limitations when dealing with Agile project management.

 Making this application client-side only was a good way to ensure no dependencies were created but it might not be a sustainable model, due to the UX challenges it creates around refreshing data.